 Figure 1.
 The real mounted skeleton of Diplodocus carnegii as it is today: the original fossil material mounted in the Dinosaurs in Their Time exhibition at Carnegie Museum of Natural History.
 Anterior half of skeleton in left lateral view, with Homo sapiens Michael P. Taylor for scale.
 Photograph by Mathew J. Wedel.

 Figure 2.
 Six of the key players in the story of the Carnegie Diplodocus and its casts.
-A. Andrew Carnegie, the millionaire industrialist and philanthropist who funded the creation of the Carnegie Museum and after whom it is named; B. William J. Holland, second director of the Carnegie Museum, whom Carnegie tasked with sourcing a giant dinosaur to exhibit and who later published extensively on Diplodocus; C. Olaf A. Peterson, who led the excavation of the paratype specimen CM 94.
+A. Andrew Carnegie, the millionaire industrialist and philanthropist who funded the creation of the Carnegie Museum and after whom it is named; B. William J. Holland, second director of the Carnegie Museum, who Carnegie tasked with sourcing a giant dinosaur to exhibit and who later published extensively on Diplodocus; C. Olaf A. Peterson, who led the excavation of the paratype specimen CM 94.
 (See Figure 5 for those who excavated the holotype specimen CM 84.); D. Arthur S. Coggeshall, who was the lead preparator of the Diplodocus fossils and supervised the subsequent mounting of both the original material and the casts; E. John B. Hatcher, who wrote the classic 1901 monograph describing the new species Diplodocus carnegii based on CM 84 and CM 94; F. Serafino Agostini, leader of the Italian crew that made the plaster molds and sculpted some of the elements that these were taken from.

 Figure 3.
 Newspaper article “The Dinosaur of Wyoming”, from the New York Post of 1 December 1898 (Anonymous 1898a), with Andrew Carnegie’s handwritten note to William J. Holland: “My Lord — Cant you buy this for Pittsburgh — try.
 Wyoming State University isnt rich — get an offer — hurry AC”.
 (The “C” at the very end has a double loop characteristic of Carnegie when signing his own name.)